-Under the Coronavirus Act 2020, the Elmbridge Borough Council elections that would have taken place on 7 May 2020 have been postponed until 6 May 2021.
+Under the Coronavirus Act 2020, the Elmbridge Borough Council elections that should have taken place on 7 May 2020 were postponed until 6 May 2021.

 Elmbridge Borough Council has 48 councillors.
 16 councillors are elected by thirds, which means a third of the councillors are elected each year, in three years out of four.
 Each councillor serves for four years.
-You can find out when a councillor's term of office expires here.
+Find out when a councillor's term of office expires.